 Ultimately “What the Potters did” is simply not in the series at all.

-I had considered it possible that while Rowling still kept her main plot outline, this issue was something out on a secondary thread that had been snipped, like the Weasley cousin.
+I had considered it possible that while Rowling still had her main plot outline, this issue was something out on a secondary thread that had been snipped, like the Weasley cousin.
 We might have still discovered what James, or Lily did for a living (it now appears that Petunia was absolutely right, and they were both unemployed).
 But I doubted that this information would turn out to be anything that would be required for solving the problems which we knew had been set for the last installment of the adventure.

 Second: we have myriad timeline glitches.
 Such as Albus’s perishing “11 years”.
 Dumbledore makes this statement toward the end of the first chapter of PS/SS in response to Minerva’s fussing over the excessive jubilation attendant upon the fall of the Dark Lord.
 He points out that “We’ve had precious little to celebrate for eleven years.”
 He goes on to underline the matter by stating on the following page that for eleven years he has been trying to persuade people to call He-Who-Must-Not-Be-Named by his proper name; Voldemort.